JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 ## Where should I put my rules?

 We recommend adding custom rules to your own packages with [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl), rather than adding them to ChainRules.jl.
-A few packages - currently SpecialFunctions.jl and NaNMath.jl - have rules in ChainRules.jl as a short-term measure.

 ## How do I test my rules?